Magnus Effect: Physical Definition and Everyday Examples

 The principle of the Magnus effect

-How the Mangnus effect worksTo understand how it works, let's imagine a tennis ball that spins while moving forward.
-Suppose the ball spins clockwise (viewed from above):
+How the Mangnus effect worksTo understand how this works, let's imagine a tennis ball that spins as it moves forward.
+Let's assume that the ball spins clockwise (viewed from above):

 The rotation of the ball causes the surface on top to move in the same direction as the air passing over the ball.
-This accelerates the air at the top.
-Bernoulli's law says that when the speed of a fluid increases, the pressure decreases.
-Therefore, faster moving air over the top of the ball creates a low pressure zone.
+This accelerates the air on top.
+Bernoulli's law states that when the speed of a fluid increases, the pressure decreases.
+Therefore, the faster-moving air over the top of the ball creates a low-pressure zone.

 On the other hand, at the bottom of the ball, the surface moves against the direction of the air.
 This slows down the air, creating a high pressure zone.